phoebekatz/Needle-sensor-project/README.md

 # Needle-sensor-project
-This is the code for Yuqi and Dr. Bajaj's needle sensor project
+This is some codes and files of IV Cannulation Needle Sensor Project.

+Credits for Yuqi Xiong, Dr. Clark, Phoebe Katz, Dr. Bajaj, Department of ME Univ. of Pittsburgh